-Meta signs deal for space-based solar power to fuel AI data centers around the clock
+Meta signs deal to beam solar power from space satellites to fuel AI data centers around the clock

 Reviewed byNidhi Govil